adityaponnada/adityaponnada.github.io/_pages/projects.md

         Personalized surveys and experience sampling
       </p>
       <p markdown="1" style="margin: 0;">
         How can we personalize survey questions?
-Personalized user models require high-quality human data from real-world surveys.
-Built ML-based methods to optimize longitudinal survey data collection, enhancing accuracy while minimizing user burden.
-Two large-scale studies were conducted: first, using mixed-effects models to predict non-response biases in experience sampling; second, deploying Bayesian networks and ML to dynamically adapt questions, personalizing surveys for each user.
+Large user behavior models need high-quality human data from real-world surveys.
+Built ML-based methods to personalize longitudinal survey data collection, enhancing accuracy while minimizing user burden.
+Two large-scale studies were conducted: first, using mixed-effects models to predict non-response biases in experience sampling surveys; second, using Bayesian networks and ML to personalize survey question selection for each user based on information gain.
       </p>
     </div>
   </div>